Best Wi-Fi Adapter for Gaming - No More Lag

 TP-Link Archer T6E AC1300

 The TP-Link Archer T6E is the best network card for gaming that won’t drain out all your funds.
-It uses a PCI Express slot and implements what is currently the highest Wi-Fi standard – 802.11ac.
+It uses a PCI Express slot and implements what is currently the highest Wi-Fi standard - 802.11ac.
 However, the device is also backward compatible, so you’ll have no problems connecting it to an older router (though the speed maximums will naturally suffer).
-Speaking of speed, the adapter has an AC rating of 1,300, which is broken down into 867 Mbps on a 5 GHz connection and 400 Mbps on a 2.4 GHz connection.
+Speaking of speed, the adapter has an AC rating of 1,300, broken down into 867 Mbps on a 5 GHz connection and 400 Mbps on a 2.4 GHz connection.
 This is a solid choice for online games that are not so demanding.

 The aluminum-alloy heatsink disperses any temperature buildup to make sure the card works properly at all times.
 The two antennas on TP-Link’s gaming wireless card are flexible and detachable.
 If you want, you can replace them with antennas you find on the aftermarket.
 Thanks to the fact that the adapter supports beamforming technology, you’ll be able to enjoy stable and efficient connections throughout your gaming sessions.